evarga/mpi-primer/README.md

 linear when the number of processes is > 2 due to the overhead of communication between the processes, sequential stage of processing received parts by the master process, and imperfect load balancing.

-The following two images show how work is distributed among the processes (each assignment is colored differently).
+The following two images show how work is distributed among the processes (each process is colored differently).
 In static scheduling the work is evenly distributed among the processes.
 Nevertheless, this doesn't mean that the actual work done by each process will be the same.